rackerlabs/support-how-to/content/how-to/cloud-servers/using-task-states-with-server-imaging/index.md

     image store.
 3. The hypervisor uploads the packaged image to the image store.

-By far, the phase that takes the longest is the third phase, in which the upload occurs.
-Further, in both phases 2 and 3, while the hypervisor is working on your server's behalf, it isn't doing anything with your virtual hard disk.
-So only during phase 1 is it important that you avoid any operations that would modify data on the server's virtual hard disk.
-(Otherwise, the recorded snapshot might include inconsistencies from which certain application programs on your server--I'm thinking primarily of databases here--might not be able to recover when you boot from the image.)
+During phase 1, you should avoid any operations that would modify data on the server's virtual hard disk.
+Otherwise, the recorded snapshot might include inconsistencies from which certain application programs on your server, primarily databases, might not be able to recover when you boot from the image.

-With the OpenStack Grizzly release, the semantics of the image\_snapshot task state were modified slightly and two new task states were added.
+In both phases 2 and 3, the hypervisor works on your server's behalf but doesn't do anything with your virtual hard disk.
+By far, the third phase, in which the upload occurs, takes the longest to complete.

- So now the task states that your server will go through while processing an image create action are:
+The OpenStack Grizzly release modified the semantics of the image\_snapshot task state slightly and added two new task states.
+So now, your server goes through the following task states while processing an image create action:

-1.  image\_snapshot: the hypervisor is creating an image of the server's virtual hard disk
+1.  image\_snapshot: the hypervisor creates an image of the server's virtual hard disk
-2.  image\_pending\_upload: the hypervisor is packaging the image and preparing it for upload
+2.  image\_pending\_upload: the hypervisor packages the image and prepares it for upload
-3.  image\_uploading: the hypervisor is uploading the image to the image store
+3.  image\_uploading: the hypervisor uploads the image to the image store

 While your server is any of these task states, you can't issue another create image action on that server.
 As you can see from the task state descriptions, the hypervisor is involved in all three phases of the image create action, so all the extra bookkeeping resources the hypervisor has allocated to your server are in use.
-You have to wait until the entire snapshot process has completed and these resources are released before you can create another snapshot.
+You have to wait until the entire snapshot process completes and releases these resources before you can create another snapshot.

-Notice, however, that once the first phase is completed, you no longer have to worry about operations occuring on your server that might interfere with the effectiveness of your snapshot.
-Unfortunately, server task states are not currently exposed in the control panel.
-You can, however, easily check them by using the API or the python-novaclient.
+After the first phase is completed, you no longer have to worry that operations on your server might interfere with the effectiveness of your snapshot.
+Unfortunately, the Control Panel does not expose server task states.
+However, you can check them by using the API or `python-novaclient`.

-### Using the API to Check Server Task State
+### Use the API to check the server task state

-The task states are included in the server detail response:
+The task states appear in the following server detail operation response:

     GET /v2/servers/{serverId}

 Here's an abbreviated JSON server detail response: